 Definition Means be converted into such other currency at the rate prevailing on the date such other currency first became legal tender in the United Kingdom.
 Non-exhaustive Where a term of this Agreement provides for a list of items following the lists word "including" or "includes", then such list is not to be interpreted as being an exhaustive list.
 Parties together Harrogate and Rural District CCG and North Yorkshire County Council (commissioner responsibilities).
 Partners the organisations that comprise the HARA Board Partnership the arrangements jointly agreed by the Parties for the purposes of Arrangements providing the services pursuant to the Regulations and Section 75 of the Act.
-Partnership this Section 75 document (commissioners); a Section 75 document Framework (providers) and associated Harrogate and Rural Alliance Agreement (members of the HARA Board).
-Pool Host The service provider that has responsibility for delivery of the services aligned to an Individual Pooled Service.
-Pooled Fund such fund or funds of monies received from separate contributions by the Parties for the purposes of providing the specified services to be delivered through the HARAB and which are set out in Schedule Two of Pooled Fund this Agreement. means the arrangements agreed by the Parties for establishing and Arrangements Reference to the maintaining the Pooled Fund. shall include their respective statutory successors, employees and Parties agents subject to the provision of Clause 30.1.
-References to within its text include (subject to all relevant approvals) a reference to the this Agreement Agreement as amended, supplemented, substituted, novated or dina Agreement assigned from time to time.
+Partnership this Section 75 document (commissioners); a Section 75 document Framework (providers) and associated Harrogate and Rural Alliance Agreement B 111 / (members of the HARA Board).
+Pool Host The service provider that has responsibility for delivery of the services Deeled Fund aligned to an Individual Pooled Service.
+Pooled Fund such fund or funds of monies received from separate contributions by the Parties for the purposes of providing the specified services to be delivered through the HARAB and which are set out in Schedule Two of this Agreement.
+Pooled Fund means the arrangements agreed by the Parties for establishing and Arrangements maintaining the Pooled Fund.
+Reference to the shall include their respective statutory successors, employees and Parties agents subject to the provision of Clause 30.1.
+References to within its text include (subject to all relevant approvals) a reference to the this Agreement Agreement as amended, supplemented, substituted, novated or • assigned from time to time.
 Responsible the named individual as nominated by each Party with responsibility for Officers overseeing this Agreement, as specified in Schedule Four of this Agreement.
 Service contract an agreement entered into by one or more of the Partners in exercise of its obligations under this Agreement to secure the provision of the services in accordance with the relevant service.
 Singularity words importing the singular only shall include the plural and vice versa.
 SOSH the Secretary of State for Health.
 Staff and shall have the same meaning and shall include reference to any full or Employees part time employee or officer, director, manager and agent.
 The Act means the National Health Service Act 2006.
-The Council means the North Yorkshire County Council.
-The Functions means the NHS and health related functions and the Council's Functions in so far as they relate to the Agreement.
-The headings in are inserted for convenience only and shall not affect its construction this Agreement and a reference to any Schedule or clause is to a Schedule or clause of this Agreement.
+The Council The Functions means the North Yorkshire County Council. means the NHS and health related functions and the Council's THE FUNCTIONS The headings in Functions in so far as they relate to the Agreement. are inserted for convenience only and shall not affect its construction this Agreement and a reference to any Schedule or clause is to a Schedule or clause of ans Ayreement this Agreement.
 The HSCA 2012 means the Health and Social Care Act 2012.
-The NHS those NHS functions listed in Regulation 5 of the Regulations as are Functions exercisable by the CCG as are relevant to the commissioning of the services and which may be further described in Schedule Two.
+The NHS those NHS functions listed in Regulation 5 of the Regulations as are Functions exercisable by the CCG as are relevant to the commissioning of the services and which may be further described in Schedule Two. שלו איזוניו וומץ של ועונולו עלטנושלע ווו טנוולעעול ז אט.